 What kind of solar payment plans are available?

 Purchasing and installing solar panels, especially for large systems, can incur significant upfront costs.
-That’s why solar PPA or solar leasing exists to help business owners make the switch to solar with almost zero initial investment.
-If you are a business owner and are interested in the idea of exploring solar PPA or solar leasing, feel free to check out what we currently offer here.
+That’s why solar PPA or solar leasing exists to help business owners make the switch to solar and instantly save on their monthly bills.
+If you are a business owner and wish to explore zero upfront cost solar, feel free to check out what we currently offer here.

 Rather than paying for the entire cost of the solar system upfront, you can choose to go through RTO to enjoy solar savings instantly.
 You pay a monthly fee lower than what you’re currently paying for electricity, then own the system after 5-10 years.
 That means a solar system is installed on your roof for FREE, maintenance provided and performance guaranteed throughout the plan.

 Solar Panel Warranty and Maintenance in Singapore

 Most solar panels come with a 12-year product warranty and 25-year power output warranty.
 Meanwhile, solar inverters usually have a 5-year product warranty.
 These warranties generally cover 1-for-1 replacements of any physically defective equipment.

 This means that if your solar panels require replacement within the warranty period, while the replacement panels will be provided for free, you may still have to pay your installer for the labour costs associated with the replacement work.
-Maintenance and cleaning costs for your solar panel system usually range from $300 to $500 per visit in Singapore.
+Maintenance and cleaning costs for your solar panel system usually range from $300 to $500 per visit in Singapore, and we recommend customers to arrange at least 1 visit per year.

 Are solar panels worth it in Singapore?